How To Beatmatch On CDJs

 Learning how to DJ drum and bass or how to DJ tech house is admittedly different to mixing a hip hop beat.
 However, the premise of beat matching is the most essential skill across any genre when it comes to DJing.

 The only way to master the art of mixing is to practice until it becomes second-nature.
-If you don't have a DJ controller or decks at home, or if you want to hone your skills on industry-standard equipment, try booking a DJ studio at Pirate.com.
+If you don't have a DJ controller or decks at home, or if you want to hone your skills on industry-standard equipment, try booking one of Pirate's DJ studios in the UK, US or Germany.